Food Safety

 Inspection intervals depend on the risk associated with the particular business, which in turn depends on the kind of business (eg. a restaurant poses a higher potential risk than a shop selling only packaged food) and the condition of the business itself, including how competent the operators are, as assessed by the inspector at every visit.
 Inspection intervals range from every six months (highest risk) to every five years (lowest risk).

 The most common reason for food poisoning occurring is food being prepared too far in advance and being left at room temperature for too long, allowing food poisoning bacteria to grow in the food.
-Where there is an imminent risk to the publics health, EHOs can immediately close food businesses until such times as they are considered safe, when they will allow them to reopen.
-For advice on the temperature at which food is handled and stored please see the attached files section below.
+Where there is an imminent risk to the public health, EHOs can immediately close food businesses until such times as they are considered safe, when they will allow them to reopen.

 Food standards inspection